-Boston is a well-known hub of American literature tour sites.
-Within the same city known for its Revolutionary War history, students can also explore the historical homes of authors such as Lois Lowry, Henry David Thoreau, Louisa May Alcott, Nathaniel Hawthorne, Margaret Fuller, Robert Frost, Sylvia Plath, and many others in the renowned Boston Literary Cultural District.
-In this same area, students on U.S. literature tours can see the locations where a number of notable works were written or set, such as the famous bridge from The Trumpet of the Swan and the burial ground where a few of the fictional characters from The Scarlet Letter were buried.
-Plus, literary learners can visit locations that are historically significant for literature as a whole, such as the Boston Athenaeum, one of the oldest independent libraries in the U.S. Furthermore, there are various literary events that take place throughout the district year round that students can enjoy.
+Within the same city well-known for its Revolutionary War history, students can also explore an overflowing hub of American literature tour sites.
+Boston has its own Literary Cultural District, where students can explore the historical homes of authors such as Lois Lowry, Henry David Thoreau, Louisa May Alcott, Nathaniel Hawthorne, Margaret Fuller, Robert Frost, Sylvia Plath, and many others.
+In this same area, students can see the locations where a number of notable works were written or set, such as the famous bridge from The Trumpet of the Swan and the burial ground where a few of the fictional characters from The Scarlet Letter were buried.
+Near the city, there are other extraordinary sites to explore, such as the Mark Twain House and Museum, the Dr. Seuss National Memorial, the Emily Dickinson Museum, the Jones Library, and Walden Pond.

 Philadelphia is home to more than just cheesesteaks and chocolate.
 It houses some of the most interesting literary locations in the nation, making it more than worthy of a U.S. literature tour.
 Here, students can explore one of Edgar Allan Poe’s former residences at the Edgar Allan Poe National Historic Site.
 The Library Company of Philadelphia and the Parkway Central Library of Philadelphia also live in this sprawling city.
 At the University of Pennsylvania, students on an American literature tour can also find rare tomes at the Rare Book and Manuscript Library.

 Washington, D.C. is more than just a place to learn about the American government.
-Students on a U.S. literature tour of D.C. can learn about Frederick Douglass at the Frederick Douglass National Historic Site, Shakespeare at the Folger Shakespeare Library, and many other authors, not to mention the countless volumes housed at the Library of Congress.
+Students on a U.S. literature tour of the nation’s capital can learn about Frederick Douglass at the Frederick Douglass National Historic Site, Shakespeare at the Folger Shakespeare Library, and many other authors, not to mention the countless volumes housed at the Library of Congress.
 A short drive away, students can visit the Edgar Allan Poe House and Museum as well as the famous writer’s final resting place.
 Washington, D.C. is also home to various literary festivals and events that are both educational and entertaining for students on an American literature tour.